jonathanmiddleton/daisy-wee/README.md

 How it works
 - If a training YAML contains model_spec: NAME (or a file path), train.py will load model_specs/NAME.yml (or that path) and merge it.
 - Precedence: values in the training config override the model spec; CLI overrides override both.
-- Backward compatibility: older monolithic configs without model_spec still work exactly as before.
+- Breaking change: configs and specs now use attention_window_len and include max_seq_len; legacy keys are not supported.
 - Checkpoints: saved hparams are the merged set used to reconstruct models later.

 - Common training fields
   - model_spec: Name of a spec under model_specs/ (e.g., gpt2_350m) or a direct path to a spec file.
   - train_shards, val_shards: Glob patterns for tokenized shard files used for training/validation.
   - training_sequence_length: Per-device microstep sequence length used for training batches.
-  - attention_window_tokens: Maximum backward attention span actually trained via the sliding window (e.g., 3456).
+  - attention_window_len: Largest sliding attention window actually used during training (e.g., 3456).
-  - window_block_size: Block granularity used by sliding window and masks; must divide both training_sequence_length and attention_window_tokens (e.g., 128).
+  - window_block_size: Block granularity used by sliding window and masks; must divide both training_sequence_length and attention_window_len (e.g., 128).
   - target_tokens: Total number of training tokens to process before completion.
   - cooldown_frac: Fraction of the schedule spent in cooldown/decay; drives LR/window schedules via normalized progress s in [0,1].
   - val_tokens: Number of tokens to evaluate during each validation pass.